radcamp/radcamp.github.io/NYC2019/RADCamp-PartII-Day2-AM.md

 real datasets.
 Did they all work perfectly?
 Why did some work, why did some break?
 * Look at runtimes: How long did they take to run?
 * What do the stats files look like?
-Teaching how to read and interperet stats files
+Teaching how to read and interperet stats files.

 ## Next steps after you finish your first assembly
 Lead: Isaac